 Psychometrics for societies.

-There are many attempts to slice the pie in different ways.
+There are many attempts to slice the pie in various ways.
+Status 451 does it in terms of traditionalism.
+It is an interesting provocation.
+TBD: insert other fun examples.

 Inference from data

 Presumably many, but the one I saw a seminar on was Leibon et al. (2011).